Hucaru/GGST-hook/README.md

 ## Disclaimer

 User at your own risk, I am not responsible if ArcSys decides to ban people.
-I have only tested this as far as getting into a lobby and moving around.
+This should only be active until you get to the main menu at which point normal behaviour is resumed.

 ## How to build